lafita/tadoss/README.md

 Use the `-h` (help) option to see all the available options, including linker and hinge lengths:

-## Results
+## Output

-The results are split into the following table files:
+The output results are split into the following files in table format:

 - [sh3-dG_cut.tsv](example/sh3-dG_cut.tsv): with the length of hinge loops (`Lhinge`), the residue `position`, and the alchemical cut free energy (`dGcut`) representing the penalty of creating a hinge loop centered at the position.
 - [sh3-dG_join.tsv](example/sh3-dG_join.tsv): with the free residues (without contacts) at the N and C termini (`free_N` and `free_C`), the distance (`dist_NC`) and angle (`angle_NC`) between the N and C termini, the length of the inter-domain linker as a parameter (`Llinker`), the `M` parameter and the alchemical free energy of connecting the termini (`dGjoin`).